 The difference between application (2) and mere internalization (3) is that you’re actually out in the world, practicing.
 Let’s say you want to master yoga.
 At this stage, you’re taking the poses you internalized in your mind’s eye, and you’re practicing them.

-The fourth and final level of learning is mastery.
+The fourth and final level of learning (and another secret to building wealth) is mastery.
 You’re “there”, though you might not feel like it, because it’s an ever expanding journey.

 Getting from level one to level 99 takes about the same work as getting from level 99 to 100.

 There’s the “Top 1%”, then there’s the top “.0001%”.

 In that chasm is an absolutely enormous difference.

 I’m willing to say that getting from 1 to 99 is actually easier in many ways than getting from 99 to 100.
 This has been my own experience mixing with masters.